Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: The Steerability--Decodability Inversion

 \subsection{Layer-Wise Profiles}

-FVs intervene optimally at early layers (L2--L8 for past\_tense, plural, country\_capital on Llama), while the logit lens detects correct answers only at late layers (L28--L32).
-The FV injects a perturbation that the model's subsequent 20+ layers of nonlinear computation convert into the correct output---but at no intermediate stage does the logit lens detect the answer emerging.
-This temporal dissociation is consistent with the FV encoding a \emph{process} (``compute the antonym'') that requires many layers of computation, not an \emph{answer} (``the answer is X'') that could be detected immediately.
+FVs intervene optimally at early layers: best FV-injection layer averages L11.0 (\texttt{antonym}, Llama Base), L6.5 (\texttt{country\_capital}, Llama Base), L5.2 (\texttt{country\_capital}, Llama IT).
+Logit-lens decodability, where it exists at all, emerges at late layers: first-decodable layers (mean top-10 $\geq 0.10$) cluster at L22--L36, with peak readability at L28--L42.
+For tasks where both work (e.g., \texttt{past\_tense} on Llama IT), the temporal gap between optimal FV intervention (L13.8) and first-decodable layer (L24) is $\sim$10 layers; for steerable-not-decodable tasks like \texttt{country\_capital} on Llama IT, the gap is 24+ layers (FV at L5.2, first decodable at L30).
+The FV injects a perturbation that the model's subsequent 20+ layers of nonlinear computation convert into the correct output, but no intermediate stage produces a logit-lens-readable answer.
+This temporal dissociation is consistent with the FV encoding a \emph{process} (``compute the antonym'') that requires many layers to execute, not an \emph{answer} (``the answer is X'') that could be detected immediately.